-Danske Bank Group monitors its risks through the coordinated efforts of credit and risk departments at both Danske Bank A/S and Realkredit Danmark A/S. Realkredit Danmark A/S is a subsidiary of Danske Bank A/S and is included in the report on Danske Bank Group in accordance with the Danish Executive Order on Calculation of Risk Exposure, Own Funds and Solvency Need.
+The Danske Bank Group monitors its risks through the coordinated efforts of credit and risk departments at both Danske Bank A/S and Realkredit Danmark A/S. Realkredit Danmark A/S is a subsidiary of Danske Bank A/S and is included in the report on the Danske Bank Group in accordance with the Danish Executive Order on Calculation of Risk Exposure, Own Funds and Solvency Need.
 The present report, including the description of the process and method used for determining the solvency need, covers the companies mentioned above and is published on the websites of the individual companies.

-At the end of September 2019, Danske Bank Group's solvency need amounted to DKK 97.6 billion, or 12.5% of the total risk exposure amount (REA).
-With total capital of DKK 164.0 billion and a total capital ratio of 21.0%, Danske Bank Group had DKK 14.1 billion in excess of the sum of the solvency need and the combined buffer requirement.
+At the end of March 2020, the Danske Bank Group's solvency need amounted to DKK 96.9 billion, or 12.5% of its total risk exposure amount (REA).
+With total capital of DKK 172.6 billion and a total capital ratio of 22.3%, the Danske Bank Group had DKK 32.2 billion in excess of the sum of its solvency need and combined buffer requirement.